Windows don't last forever; the time will come when every home could do with some new windows.

 Windows come in all shapes and sizes, but most fall into the following categories with advantages and drawbacks to each of them.

-These are traditional open-out windows that can come in various flavours, from single pane modern to small panes designed to copy Georgian patterns.
-The main advantage is cost, as they are usually made in modular sizes to standard designs.
+Casement windows: These traditional open-out windows can come in various flavours, from single-pane modern to small panes designed to copy Georgian patterns.
 The most common is the side-hung casement hinged at the side for easy opening, but they can be top or bottom hung or even pivoted on a central hinge.
+The main advantage of the casement window is cost, as they are usually made in modular sizes to standard designs.

-While casement windows open externally, tilt and turn windows open inwards.
-They can be fully opened sideways or titled from the bottom to partially open.
-The main advantage here is versatility, high flexibility with ventilation and security in that they need not be opened fully.
+Tilt and turn windows: While casement windows open externally, tilt and turn windows open inwards.
+They can be fully opened sideways or titled from the bottom to open partially.
+The main advantage here is versatility, high flexibility with ventilation and security, as they need not be opened fully.
 They are handy in smaller rooms.

-Bay windows project outwards from the wall in a bow shape to improve lighting and ventilation.
+Bay windows: Bay windows project outwards from the wall in a bow shape to improve lighting and ventilation.
+They have the advantage of allowing more light and creating extra space in the room.
 Box bay windows have flat sides and a flat frontage, while bow bay windows are curved.
 Bay windows these days are usually made from UPVC, mainly due to the lower prices.
-They have the advantage not only of allowing more light but of creating extra space in the room.

-The main materials for windows these days are wood, plastic and metal with composite windows variations on all three.
+These days, the primary materials for windows are wood, plastic and metal, with composite windows variations on all three.

 Aluminium is the metal of choice for modern homes.
 They offer slim sightlines and make maximum use of the glass.
-They can be manufactured in a range of colours and are virtually maintenance-free, but they are more expensive, and metal is a poor insulator.
+They can be manufactured in various colours and are virtually maintenance-free, but they are more expensive, and metal is a poor insulator.

-Composite windows have become increasingly popular, mixing different materials to get the advantages of all.
+Composite windows have become increasingly popular, mixing different materials to get all the advantages.
 They are often made of solid timber with a 'coating' of aluminium and PVCu.
-They are very long-lasting and relatively low maintenance, but initial costs can be high.
+They are long-lasting and relatively low maintenance, but initial costs can be high.